vedranvuk/cmdline/README.md

 Cmdline is handler based command line parser.
 It supports Commands with SubCommands, multiple Option types and mapping to variables.

 Package is in experimental stage.

+**If you plan on using it, vendor it.**

 ## Examples